harshy1620/imdbClone/README.md

 3. Launch the application by opening the `index.html` file in a web browser.

 4. Start exploring the app by searching for movies.

-## Dependencies

-The IMDB app clone relies on the following dependencies:

-- jQuery: A JavaScript library that simplifies DOM manipulation and event handling.

-Please ensure that you have an internet connection to fetch movie data from the IMDB API.

 ## Contributions